 Have you noticed what people are sharing on Facebook?
 Have you seen more images on your Facebook newsfeeds?
-There are no hidden secrets big business are keeping from us.
-They are just good listeners.
-That is what smaller companies need to do if they want to stay in the game.
 In this article discover how images build engagement.

 You are an artist.
 You communicate visually.
 Use that to your advantage.
 Here is why.